KxSystems/docs/docs/ref/dotq.md

 q)t:select count i by date from trade q)count .Q.ind[trade;(exec first sum x from t where date<2010.01.07)+til first exec x from t where date=2010.01.07] 28160313

-/ show that this matches the full select for that date q)(select from trade where date=2010.01.07)~.Q.ind[trade;(exec first sum x from t where date<2010.01.07)+til first exec x from t where date=2010.01.07]
+q)/ Show that this matches the full select for that date q)(select from trade where date=2010.01.07)~.Q.ind[trade;(exec first sum x from t where date<2010.01.07)+til first exec x from t where date=2010.01.07]
 1b
 ```